 You don’t know how it got there or what it is, but that smell needs to go!
 To eradicate stale odours from your ventilation ducts, spray odor eliminator into your system’s air intake, usually, you can find it at the base of your windshield.
 After doing this, run your air conditioner on maximum blast for 10 to 15 minutes to ensure that smell is thoroughly gone for good.

 3 – Blood stains

 Blood stains can be unsightly and a real pain to remove from your upholstery.
 Repeat the cleaning process mentioned above to remove ink stains, and hopefully you will be able to remedy the situation before the stain has set into the fabric.

 2 – Ink stains on leather seats

 Luxuriously soft leather upholstery cannot be fully appreciated if you have to dodge the massive inkblot in the center of your seat.
 Thankfully, this stain can be easily remedied with some upholstery cleaner or even cuticle remover.
 Place some across the stain, leaving it to set for at least an hour.
 Then simply wipe it off.
 If part of the stain still remains, simply repeat the process until it is all removed.
 However, never use nail polish remover in lieu of cuticle remover!
-This will just add a nail polish stain on top of the original stain, hardly complementary to the elegant interior design of your vehicle.
+This will just add a nail polish stain on top of the original stain, hardly complimentary to the elegant interior design of your vehicle.

 1 – Dirt on your dashboard